John Joseph Stockdale: Stockdale v. Hansard

-In 1839, HM Prisons Inspectors discovered a copy of On Diseases of the Generative System, well thumbed by the inmates of Newgate Prison.
+In 1839, HM Prisons Inspectors discovered a copy of The Generative System of John Roberton, well thumbed by the inmates of Newgate Prison.
 Official parliamentary reporter Hansard, by order of the House of Commons, printed and published the Report of the Inspectors of Prisons stating that an indecent book published by a Mr. Stockdale was circulating.
 Stockdale sued for defamation but Hansard’s defence, that the statement was true, succeeded.
 However, parliament ordered a reprint and Stockdale sued again but this time Hansard was ordered by the House to plead that he had acted under order of the Commons and was protected by parliamentary privilege.

 The court of Queen's Bench, led by Lord Denman, unanimously found that Hansard was not protected by privilege and awarded damages to Stockdale, HM Treasury defraying Hansard's costs.
 However, when the Middlesex sheriffs attempted to enforce the court order, Hansard fell back upon parliament for protection.
 Accordingly the sheriffs and other persons who sought to carry out the orders issued by the law court against the Hansards were imprisoned by order of the House of Commons.
 These protracted and vexatious proceedings were brought to a close only by the passing of the Parliamentary Papers Act 1840 by which it was enacted that proceedings, criminal or civil, against persons for the publication of papers printed by order of either house of parliament shall be stayed upon the production of a certificate to that effect.
 Stockdale was thus finally defeated, and the printer was indemnified.